magnetis/astro/ISSUE_TEMPLATE.md

 # Expected behavior

-_Description of what the expected behavior for this._
+_Description of the expected behavior for this._

 # Steps to reproduce

-_You can describes here step by step how can we reproduce the problem._
+_Describe step by step how we can reproduce the problem._

 # Other information

-_You can describe here some useful information to help us to resolve this_
+_You can add useful information here to help us solve this._